huggingface/blog/bert-cpu-scaling-part-1.md

 then highlight settings that can help you scale up inference on CPU.
 We will cover:
 - Baseline - Out of the box results
 - Practical & technical considerations when leveraging modern CPUs for CPU-bound tasks
-- Core count scaling (**Strong scaling**) - Does increasing the number of cores actually give better performance?
+- Core count scaling - Does increasing the number of cores actually give better performance?
-- Batch size scaling (**Weak scaling**) - Increasing throughput with multiple parallel & independent model instances
+- Batch size scaling - Increasing throughput with multiple parallel & independent model instances

 We decided to focus on the most famous Transformer model architecture, [BERT (Delvin & al. 2018) (4)](https://arxiv.org/abs/1810.04805v1).
 While we focus this blog post on BERT-like